danielna/danielna.github.com/_posts/2012-12-31-nye-cooking.md

 <div class="photo-block">
     <img src="/assets/img/2012-12-31/3.jpg" title="Quinoa"/>
     <div class="caption">1c quinoa to 2c liquid.
 In this case, 1c water, 1c coconut milk.
 Heat on high, once it boils switch it to low.
-        <br/>The quinoa will reduce on its own over 15 minutes and fluff as it absorbs the liquid.
+The quinoa will reduce on its own over 15 minutes and fluff as it absorbs the liquid.
     </div>
 </div>